 Erythema Multiforme

-- Erythema multiforme (EM) is an acute, self-limited mucocutaneous eruption characterized by distinct targetoid lesions on the skin.
+- Erythema multiforme (EM) is an acute, self-limited hypersensitivity syndrome characterized by a mucocutaneous eruption with distinct cutaneous targetoid lesions.

-- EM is considered an immune-mediated reaction, usually to infectious triggers; numerous additional triggers have been reported in the literature.
+- EM is considered an immune-mediated reaction, usually to infectious triggers; numerous additional triggers have been reported.

-- Ranges from relatively mild cutaneous disease (EM minor) to severe forms with significant mucosal involvement (EM major)
+- Clinical presentation ranges from relatively mild cutaneous disease (EM minor) to severe forms with significant mucosal involvement (EM major).

-- Historically viewed as a spectrum of diseases, most authors now regard EM to be a separate entity from Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN).
+- Historically viewed as a spectrum of diseases, EM is now considered to be a separate entity from Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN).
 SJS and TEN are distinguished from EM by differing patterns of mucocutaneous involvement, precipitating factors, and prognosis.

-- Predominantly affects healthy young adults but can affect people of all ages, including young children
+- EM predominantly affects healthy young adults but can affect people of all ages, including 20% of cases in children.
+It is rarely seen in infants.

-- Possible seasonal variation with increased frequency in spring and summer.
-The more severe form has been reported to occur more frequently in winter.
+- There is a possible seasonal variation with increased frequency in spring and summer but with more severe form that is more frequent in winter.

-- ~90% of cases are caused by an infectious agent, most commonly herpes simplex virus (HSV) or Mycoplasma pneumoniae.
+- About 90% of cases are caused by an infectious agent, most commonly herpes simplex virus (HSV) type 1.
+Other common infectious etiologies are HSV type 2, Mycoplasma pneumoniae, Epstein-Barr virus, varicella, cytomegalovirus, group A streptococcus, COVID-19, and orf virus.

-- <10% of cases are secondary to drug exposure.
-Common culprits include NSAIDs, sulfonamides, antiepileptics, and antibiotics.
+- About 10% of cases are secondary to drug exposure.
+Common culprits include nonsteroidal anti-inflammatory drugs (NSAIDs), sulfonamides, antiepileptics, and antibiotics.

 - Chemical and physical exposures